jsonchin/BIDS/README.md

-To run the flask app:
+To run the flask app (be in the inner flaskr directory):

-export FLASK_APP=flaskr.py
+- export FLASK_APP=flaskr.py
-run flask
+- run flask